This page contains affiliate links. We earn a commission at no extra cost to you.

 | Queen Price | ~$1,299 | ~$2,199 |

-Key Differences: Cooling, Price, and Who Each Suits
+What Are the Key Differences: Cooling, Price, and Who Each Suits?

 The fundamental difference is material science.
 Purple's GelFlex Grid is a hyper-elastic polymer formed into an open grid structure — it allows airflow through the mattress and eliminates pressure points by collapsing under pressure points while supporting surrounding areas.
 Tempur-Pedic's TEMPUR material is a dense viscoelastic foam that contours slowly to body heat, creating deep cradle — but trapping significantly more heat in the process.